LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 - Ensure instructions are associated with fields
 - Mark required fields appropriately
 - Make sure form submission buttons are accessible
+- Ensure form field states are announced by screen readers

 ---

 ## **4. User Interface Requirements**
-### **4.1 Simplified Home Page**
+### **4.1 Simplified Main Window**
-The home page will feature:
+The main application window will feature:
 - Clear explanation of the tool's purpose in simple language
-- Prominent upload button as the primary action
+- Prominent "Select PDF" button as the primary action
 - Minimal distractions or unnecessary options
 - Brief instructions written at an elementary reading level
 - Accessible design with high contrast and clear fonts
-- Language that emphasizes simplicity (e.g., "Just upload and we'll fix it")
+- Language that emphasizes simplicity (e.g., "Just select a file and we'll fix it")
-- Optional links to more information for those who want it
+- Option to minimize to system tray for quick access
+- Simple settings accessible via a clearly marked button

-### **4.2 Easy Upload Interface**
+### **4.2 Easy File Selection Interface**
-The upload interface will include:
+The file selection interface will include:
+- Integration with native file browsers for familiarity
-- Large, obvious drop zone for files
+- Large, obvious drop zone for files within the app
 - Clear messaging about accepted file types and sizes
-- Simple progress indicator during upload
+- Simple progress indicator during file loading
 - Friendly error messages in plain language
 - No technical jargon or complex options
 - Ability to select multiple files if needed
-- Clear next steps after successful upload
+- Clear next steps after successful file selection
+- Recent files list for quick access

 ### **4.3 Processing Status View**
 The processing status will show: